kameronberget/OrganizePhotos/README.md

 ###THIS SCRIPT HELPS YOU ORGANIZE YOUR PICTURE LIBRARIES.
 IN DOING SO IT EITHER COPIES OR MOVES PHOTOS BASED ON YOUR PARAMETERS.
-AS WITH AY AUTOMATION SCRIPT, IT IS IMPORTANT TO BACKUP YOUR DATA FIRST BEFORE RUNNING ANY COMMANDS BELOW.
+AS WITH ANY AUTOMATION SCRIPT, IT IS IMPORTANT TO BACKUP YOUR DATA FIRST BEFORE RUNNING ANY COMMANDS BELOW.

 #Summary
 We all have photos stored all over the place.
 This script is inteded to find those photos and organize them to your liking.
 The script uses the `Date Picture Taken` property of your images to sort them according to the date they were actually taken.
 If it cannot find this property it will use the `Created` date instead.

 #Recommendation
-I recommend that you follow the tutorial at the bottom of this page with the sample photos to get a feel for how the script works.
+I recommend that you follow the tutorial at the bottom of this README with the sample photos to get a feel for how the script works.

 ## Organize-Photos
 Organize-Photos is the single function that is used to organize all of your photos.